 — Caitlin Kelly (@caitlin__kelly) September 26, 2017

+If users dislike your 280-character tweets solely because of their length, they be inclined to unfollow you, or simply less likely to engage.
 Consider incorporating a few longer tweets into your normal mix initially, and see how your followers react – and if it’s negatively, be prepared to stick to 140 characters for a little longer.

 What do you think of Twitter’s new character limit?